BEER AND THE GOOD LIFE

 We are what we are: weak, mediocre creatures whose evolution and upbringing make us far less than we would wish to be.
 But we just are what we are, and it is folly to expect ourselves to be what we cannot be.
 We are beings who do not thrive when constantly stressed; animals who need food, shelter and safety.
 Yes, but maybe even more than that, to be fully human we need companionship and belonging and enjoyment.
 A distraction from the ills of the world and a chance to recharge; a connection, a community, some modest pleasure.
 That's where beer can come in.

 There is a theory you may have heard of, nicknamed "Beer before Bread."
-No, its not a new fad diet, it is an anthropological explanation that says humans first began to give up the nomadic hunter-gatherer lifestyle in favor of agriculture and permanent settlements in order to grow grains so they could make beer (rather than beginning farming so they could make bread, the standard theory).
+No, it is not a new fad diet, it is an anthropological explanation that says humans first began to give up the nomadic hunter-gatherer lifestyle in favor of agriculture and permanent settlements in order to grow grains so they could make beer — rather than beginning farming so they could make bread, the standard theory.
 If correct, that means beer is responsible for civilization, a conclusion that rings true to me.
 Maybe that's just believing something because I like the idea rather than because I have evidence to support it.
 But still.
 At the very least, beer and civilization as we know it really got going around the same time, about 5000 years ago, and they've been together ever since.

 This points to something important: There is a deep connection between being a human, living in a society, and enjoying what beer can give us.
 It might be too strong to say that that's what humans are for, or that that is what defines us as human.
 But it might not be too far off.

 The ancient Greek philosopher, Epicurus (341-270 BC), espoused a view a lot like Buddha's, really.
 Epicurus said that we should aim to live tranquil lives, through peace, freedom from fear, and absence of pain.
 Everything is just atoms in the void, and death is our final end.
 In the meantime, we can live well by being self-sufficient and surrounding ourselves with friends.
 Part of avoiding suffering is having the right attitudes.
 For example, he famously said, "Death is nothing to us," by which he meant that we should not fear death because when we die, we end, and we won't be there to think or feel anything.
 We can't suffer after we die, just as we didn't suffer before we were born.
 This brief span of consciousness is where all the suffering happens, baby!
 But also, all the pleasure, and all the value and all the goodness that can come from be a sentient living being.
-It is a rare and special thing, if you ask me, and we shouldn't waste it.
+It is a rare and special thing, in this vast and apparently almost lifeless universe, and we shouldn't waste it.

 So, in striving for an absence of pain, Epicurus points out, what we should be aiming for is a state of tranquility and satiation (a state of having our needs being pleasantly satisfied, not a state of excess).
 Kind of like that perfect buzz, instead of getting wasted.
 Epicurus thought this state of tranquil satiation was so important that he said,